0%

 DESCOPE_MANAGEMENT_KEY="YOUR_DESCOPE_MANAGEMENT_KEY"

-# main.py or wherever you initialize Descope
+# main.py or wherever your agent starts up

 from dotenv import load_dotenv